 Provision along the route mostly comprises on-road cycle lanes, with some short sections of off-road provision at roundabouts and through the Hospital grounds.
 The roads have a 40mph speed limit in most places and pass through a number of relatively major junctions with radial routes.
-There is not currently provision for cyclists on Bixley Road.

-- Creation of a continuous cycle lane around the ring road (at present there are sections where the cycle lanes stops). - Priority for cyclists at junctions where practical, including continuation of on-road cycle lanes to pass side roads. - Provision of off-road cycle tracks where space allows and where it is possible to maintain a continuous route. - Provision of cycling facility on Bixley Road.
+- Creation of a continuous cycle lane around the ring road (at present there are sections where the cycle lanes stops). - Priority for cyclists at junctions where practical, including continuation of on-road cycle lanes to pass side roads. - Provision of off-road cycle path where space allows and where it is possible to maintain a continuous route.